AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - fixed an issues in :ref:`simIncludeGravBody` where the method ``unloadSpiceKernels`` had the order of the spice package name and the spice path reversed 😟
 - New :ref:`dataFileToViz` that reads in spacecraft simulation states from a text file and converts them into BSK messages.
 For example, this allows :ref:`vizInterface` store the simulation data into a Vizard compatible manner.
-- Updated :ref:`spice_interface` to allow for optional overriding the IAU planet frame with custom values
+- Updated :ref:`spiceInterface` to allow for optional overriding the IAU planet frame with custom values
 - Updated :ref:`vizInterface` to allow setting ``show24hrClock`` and ``showDataRateDisplay`` flags for Vizard files supported in Vizard v1.3.0